sayangsep/Beatrice-Finemapping/README.md

  ## Installation

  ### Install BEATRICE Using Singularity
  We have uploaded the singularity container (.sif) to run BEATRICE.
 It is highly recommended to run BEATRICE inside the container.
 The container was built using [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).
 Please follow the [installation steps](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) to install singularity in your system.
-Once installed, you can pull the .sif file using the following commad:
+Once installed, you can pull the .sif file using the following command:
  ```
  singularity pull --arch amd64 library://sayan_ghosal/finemapping/beatrice.sif:latest
  ```
  The container contains all the dependencies to run BEATRICE.
-Once download, refer the section [Run BEATRICE Using Singularity Container](#run-beatrice-using-singularity-container) to learn about using BEATRICE.
+Once download, refer to the section [Run BEATRICE Using Singularity Container](#run-beatrice-using-singularity-container) to learn about using BEATRICE.

  ### Install BEATRICE Using Anaconda
- We have uploaded the
+ We have uploaded the anaconda environment [`conda_environment.yml`](https://github.com/sayangsep/Beatrice-Finemapping/blob/main/conda_environment.yml)

  ### Install BEATRICE Using Python packages